• Skip to primary navigation

 Variations and add ins:

-• Instead of oyster mushrooms you can also use king oyster mushrooms
+• Instead of oyster mushrooms you can also use king oyster mushrooms.
+You would just want to remove the stems first.

-• To make this mushroom shrimp gluten free use gluten free breadcrumbs and either gluten free all purpose flour or almond flour.
+• To make this mushroom shrimp gluten-free: use gluten-free breadcrumbs and either a gluten-free all purpose flour or almond flour.

 Frequently asked questions: